DecaMove is ‘a hip-based navigation system for better locomotion in VR’, but what exactly does that mean? What is DecaMove and what are the benefits?

 There’s an optional Heading UI overlay, which displays an arrow that represents the hip heading.
 There’s also a battery indicator.

 DecaGear has a Software Development Kit (SDK) which allows game and app developers to easily and quickly integrate all of the system’s unique features.
 Future plans for DecaSpace SDKs will allow players to communicate and navigate between games seamlessly whilst in VR.

 When the time is ready and you have your DecaGear 1 VR headset up and running, we’ve provided the DecaMove setup and Quick Start Guide.
 This guide is subject to change and will be updated as and when anything changes.
 Alternatively you could refer to deca.net’s own set-up guide.

-DecaMove can be purchased separately for £42 ($59).
+DecaMove standalone edition can be purchased separately for £42 ($59).
 It is available in black or white.
-The box contains a USB A to USB C Type charging cable, the tracking device, an antenna and USB antenna receiver.
+The box contains the tracking device, a USB A to USB C Type charging cable, an extended range antenna and USB antenna receiver.
 It also comes with a user guide.

 You can find all the necessary download apps and Firmware updates for the DecaMove Standalone edition here: DecaGear Downloads.

-If you have any comments regarding DecaMove or the DecaGear 1 VR headset and would like to express your opinions, please leave a comment in the box below...
+Have you tried DecaMove or the App variant and would like to express your opinions?, please leave us a comment in the box below...